 In some cases, you may not find the exact Local Medication Route term in the Standard Medication Route file to map to.
 However, there may be a Standard Medication Route that is comparable to map to that is named differently.
 For example, the Local Medication Route of ‘Percutaneous’ can be mapped to the Standard Medication Route of ‘Transdermal’ and a Local Medication Route of ‘Intra-Abdominal’ can be mapped to ‘Intraperitoneal’.

 In some cases, there will just be no appropriate Standard Medication Route to map to.
 In those cases, leave the Local Medication Route unmapped.
 For example, it would be appropriate to leave a Local Medication Route of ‘Intrathoracic’ or ‘Intrafollicular’ unmapped.
-If any drugs are being ordered using that particular Local Medication Route, and you feel that it should be added to the Standard Medication Route file, please submit your request at the following website: http://vista.med.va.gov/ntrt/.
+If any drugs are being ordered using that particular Local Medication Route, and you feel that it should be added to the Standard Medication Route file, please submit your request at the following website: REDACTED.

 Some auto population will be performed during the post-init of the Pre-Release patch installation.
 The software will attempt to map a Local Medication Route that is marked for ‘All Packages’ to a Standard Medication Route based on developed business rules.
 Sites need to review this auto mapping for accuracy.